 Why Wells Fargo stands out: Wells Fargo is one of the nation’s largest banks, with more than 5,000 bank branches in 36 states.
 When you’re planning a home renovation, it can be tough to predict exactly how much money you’ll need.
-Wells Fargo’s unsecured loans of up to $100,000 and secured loans of up to $250,000 may offer some wiggle room.
+Wells Fargo’s unsecured loans of up to $100,000.
 Just be careful not to borrow more than you need so you don’t wind up paying more in interest.

 Here are some more details about Wells Fargo personal loans.

 - Competitive interest rates — Wells Fargo offers competitive interest rates, particularly if you have good credit.
 The company also offers a 0.25% interest rate discount if you have a qualifying checking account and sign up for autopay.

 - Multiple repayment options — Wells Fargo offers repayment terms ranging from 12 months to 84 months.

 - Wells Fargo customers only — To qualify for a Wells Fargo personal loan, you’ll need to be an existing customer.

 - No origination or prepayment penalty fees — The bank doesn’t charge an origination fee to process your personal loan, and you also won’t have to pay a prepayment penalty if you decide to pay off your loan early.

 Read our Wells Fargo personal loan review for more info.

 Why PNC Bank stands out: If you’re worried about qualifying for a personal loan on your own, PNC Bank may be a good option for you because it allows co-applicants.
 If you apply for a personal loan with a co-applicant, you’ll have to include the person’s address and annual income.